gadam/fintech_assessment_01/README.md

 ## Overview and Origin

 Cloudvirga was founded in 2015 by Bill Dallas and Kyle Kamrooz and are based in Irvine California.
+The company operates mainly in the US market within the e-mortgage space.

 Kyle came up with the idea for the company after experiencing first-hand the hurdles associated with the homelending process.
 The process, despite the technologies available at the time, remained mainly manual and costly.
 So Kyle and his cofounder created a mortgage platform that:
 >"leverages data and an intelligent workflow to drastically cut the time and costs associated with closing a loan.
 The proven system, which has already processed more than $3 billion in loans, is successfully transforming home lending by digitizing, automating and simplifying the process for consumers, lenders, and realtors."
 (Schulzke, 2016)